-The Company has internal loans to its subsidiaries AINMT Holdings AB, Ice Communication Norge AS and Ice Retail AS, and an external loan from Rasmussengruppen AS (see note 22).
-The Group's largest shareholders AI Media Holdings (NMT) LLC, Rasmussengruppen AS and Bridford Investments Limited that in aggregate hold c.82% of the shares in the Group, have subscribed for bonds in the amount of NOK 650 million in the convertible bond issue in August 2020.
+The Company has internal loans to its subsidiaries AINMT Holdings AB, Ice Communication Norge AS, Ice Retail AS and Phonepartner Norge AS, and an external loan from

+Rasmussengruppen AS (see note 22 in the Group's consolidated financial statements).
+The Group's largest shareholders AI Media Holdings (NMT) LLC, Rasmussengruppen AS and Bridford Investments Limited that in aggregate hold c.80% of the shares in the Group, have subscribed for bonds in the amount of NOK 650 million in the convertible bond issue in August 2020.